Parents and Diet Culture

 - If you previously promoted leaner, restrictive or “healthy” eating and are worried about creating confusion or appearing hypocritical with a new message around more flexible eating and more calorically dense foods, you can unapologetically explain to your teen that, in light of their eating disorder and what you are now learning, that you are also working towards a broader understanding of health and nutrition and becoming a more flexible eater.
 Some of the more powerful situations I’ve encountered include when a parent shares their own process in rethinking their relationship with food and their body while simultaneously doing their own work alongside their teen in recovery.

-- Teach your teen to think more critically about health and media messages they observe.
+- Teach your teen to think more critically about health and the media messages they observe.

 - Take the Weight Implicit Association Test.
-Be gentle with yourself and remember we all have weight bias.
+Also, be gentle with yourself and remember we all have weight bias.

 It’s never too late to change your thinking about weight and food.
 Many parents of teens who’ve had eating disorders have become great advocates for size diversity.
+You can too!
 Please join us in the anti-diet movement.